 - Dark Is Not Evil: Word of God states that the choice in making Jake an Emo Teen was to invoke this trope.
 In Dark Mode, Jake and Rachael are dark versions of themselves (complete with Glowing Eyes of Doom), further playing this trope.

 - Darkness Equals Death: Invoked.
-Stepping into any unlit area is instant death.
+Stepping into or being caught in any unlit area is instant death.

-- Death Is a Slap on the Wrist: You have unlimited lives, and dying just sends you back to the start of the room.
-Although with some rooms, it's more like Continuing Is Painful.
+- Death Is a Slap on the Wrist: Even in Dark mode, you have unlimited lives, and dying only sends you back to the start of the room.

 - Fade to White: If the player uses too much energy, the screen will fade to white as the generator breaks, leaving Jake/Rachael to be consumed by the darkness.

 - Idiosyncratic Difficulty Levels: "Light" (easy) and "Dark" (hard).
-The rooms stay the same, but in Dark Mode, Jake (or Rachael) appears as a silhouette, and all light sources will slowly dim once turned on (and cannot be re-turned on once they're off entirely).
-See also Timed Mission below.
+The rooms stay the same, but in Dark Mode, Jake (or Rachael) appears as a silhouette, and all light sources will slowly dim once turned on (and cannot be re-turned on once they're off entirely), so every level becomes a Timed Mission after you've made your first move.

 - Light 'em Up: Jake and Rachael take down the school staff by manipulating the room to shine light sources in their faces.